The Complete Sourdough Starter Guide

 What is a Sourdough Starter?

-So what is a sourdough starter, and how does it work?
+What is a sourdough starter, and how does it work?
 A sourdough starter is a colony of wild yeast and lactic acid bacteria captured in a mixture of flour and water.
 Left to ferment, the microbes in this mixture eat the starch in the flour, digest it, and then expel carbon dioxide.
-Over time, this gas causes the starter to grow in volume.
+Over time, the gas gets trapped in the mixture, causing the starter to grow in volume.

 Taking a quick closer look at the finer details of sourdough starters, know that there are two different types of sourdough starters:

 This post assumes you have an established starter already, whether you made it yourself, bought one, or were gifted one from a friend.
-However, if you need a sourdough starter, learn how to make your own starter from scratch.
+However, if you need a sourdough starter, learn how to make your own in this Making a Sourdough Starter from Scratch Guide.

 How to Feed Your Sourdough Starter